George W. Barrett: Early life

 Barrett was born in Kentucky, one of at least seven children of William Barrett and Nancy Jane Bowling.
 He had worked as a streetcar conductor in Cincinnati and was a "career hoodlum, moonshiner, car thief and murderer" prior to killing the federal agent.
 He was known as the "Diamond King" because he supposedly carried diamonds in his pocket.

-On September 2, 1930, Barrett shot and killed his own 71-year-old mother (who had reportedly whipped his 11-year-old son) and pistol whipped his sister Rachel, who was shot through the ear.
+On September 2, 1930, Barrett shot and killed his own 71-year-old mother (who had reportedly whipped his 11-year-old son) and pistol whipped his sister Rachel, whom he shot through the ear.
 His two brothers posted a $500 reward for his capture.
 After eight months of being on the run, he turned himself in the next spring and was charged with killing his mother and wounding his sister.
 The trial resulted in a hung jury.
-It was later reported that he had been tried for killing both his mother and sister, however, while he later admitted he had shot his mother in self-defense, he denied killing his sister, who he said died of pneumonia.
-(According to records, Rachael Barrett Maupin did die of double bronchial pneumonia on October 18, 1930, a month after the attack.)
+It was later reported that he had been tried for killing both his mother and sister.
+He admitted to shooting his mother in self-defense, but denied killing his sister, whom he said had died of pneumonia.
+According to records, Rachael Barrett Maupin did die of double bronchial pneumonia on October 18, 1930, a month after the attack.